Course Selection Procedure

 • Students will automatically be placed on the waitlists of courses they categorised as "great" and did not get, provided the course was ranked higher by the student than the lowest ranked course in which he or she is enrolled.
 If a student's waitlist number is greater than 20, they may not see the position.
 (Rather, they will be informed they are on the waitlist.)

-• Important: During the add/drop process, students cannot be added to courses that pose a conflict with their existing schedule.
+• Important: During the add/drop process, students will not be added to courses that pose a conflict with their existing schedule.
 For example, if adding a course would put a student over the credit limit, the system will not add the course to the student's schedule.
 To address this, students should list a "conditional drop" to their waitlist request.
 This instructs the system which course the student wishes to drop in the event a seat in the waitlisted course becomes available.
 Similarly, students who are in a course that meets on Monday mornings but wish to replace the course with a different course that meets at the same time, should list the course that poses a time conflict as their "conditional drop."
 The system cannot add a course that conflicts with the student's schedule, but the conditional drop instructs the system to drop the currently enrolled course in favour of the preferred course should an opening becomes available.

 • For the first few days of the add/drop period, students can add themselves to waitlists and enter conditional drops.
 The first set of requested changes will all be processed at once after a few days, and from then on several times a day.